nightycastar/learn-2-code/python/vars.md

 # Just add `: <type>` and done

 number_or_not : int = "This doesn't error tho"
-# it doesn't bother with code
+# It doesn't bother with violation
 ```